emagi/eq2emu/docs/lua_functions/HasFreeSlot.md

 ### Function: HasFreeSlot(player)

 **Description:**

-Return's true if there is a free slot in player's inventory, otherwise false.
+Return's true if the player has a free slot in their inventory.

 **Parameters:**
 - `player` (Spawn) - Spawn object representing `player`.

-**Returns:** True if there is an open inventory slot for the Player, otherwise false.
+**Returns:** True if the player has an open inventory slot.

 **Example:**